FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Did you know 90% of large trucking fleets use semi truck retread tires in their operations?
 That’s because they’re both cost-efficient and environmentally friendly solutions to extend the life of semi truck tires.

 While retread tires are nothing new, the process has been perfected over the last 100 years to produce high-quality tires that rival their new counterparts.
-So if you manage a fleet, be sure to learn more about retread tires to decide if they’re right for your business.
+So if you manage a fleet, be sure to learn more about tire retreading to decide if they’re right for your business.

 How Does Retreading Tires Work?

-Retreading is an excellent way to give old tires new life.
-Through a remanufacturing process, tire casings are fitted with new treads, saving both money and material.
+Retreading is an excellent way to give old tires new life and keep them out of the landfill.
+Through a remanufacturing process, vehicle tire casings are fitted with new treads, saving both money and material.

 There are a few simple steps tire technicians take to retread semi tires: